AnnayaSingh/ChatBox/README.md

+# Chatbox – Android Messaging Application

+## Overview

-Chatbox is a basic messaging application developed using Android Studio during my Android Application Training.
-The app allows users to send and receive text messages and share images through a simple and interactive chat interface.
+Chatbox is a simple Android messaging application developed using **Java** in Android Studio.
+The app enables users to send and receive real-time text messages and share images through an interactive chat interface.
+Firebase is integrated as the backend to manage authentication and store chat data securely.

-Features
+## Features

-Real-time text messaging
+* Real-time text messaging

-Image sharing functionality
+* Image sharing functionality

-Clean and user-friendly chat interface
+* Firebase Authentication
+* Firebase Realtime Database for message storage

-Sender and receiver message layout
+* Clean sender and receiver chat layout

-Smooth activity navigation
+* User-friendly interface

-Technologies Used
+## Technologies Used

+* Java
-Android Studio
+* Android Studio

-Java

-XML for UI Design
+* XML (UI Design)
+* Firebase Authentication

-Firebase
+* Firebase Realtime Database

-Learning Outcomes

-Understanding Android Activity lifecycle

-Working with layouts and UI components

-Implementing messaging logic

-Handling image upload and display

-Improving debugging and problem-solving skills
+* Firebase Storage (for image sharing)

-How to Run the Project
+## How to Run

-Clone the repository
+1. Clone the repository

-Open the project in Android Studio
+2. Open in Android Studio

-Sync Gradle files
+3. Connect Firebase to the project

-Run the app on an emulator or Android device
+4. Sync Gradle and run on an emulator or Android device